Geographia Polonica (2020) vol. 93, iss. 1

 Keywords: pre-urban morphology, Kraków, Vistula, meandering river, limestone horst, Pleistocene terrace, Holocene floodplain, digital cartography, geostatistics, ordinary kriging

-Roksana Zarychta [roksana.zarychta@up.krakow.pl], Institute of Geography Pedagogical University of Kraków Podchorążych 2, 30-084 Kraków: Poland
+Roksana Zarychta [roksana.zarychta@uken.krakow.pl], University of the National Education Commission Podchorążych 2, 30-084 Kraków: Poland

 Floodplain forms along the lowland Maros River, Hungary